tektoncd/pipeline/docs/tutorial.md

   [Stackdriver](https://cloud.google.com/logging/).
 - See [docs on getting logs from Runs](logs.md)

-Elasticsearch, Beats and Kibana can be deployed locally as a means to view logs: an example is provided at
+We can deploy ElasticSearch, Beats, and Kibana locally for logging.
+For an example, please check
 <https://github.com/mgreau/tekton-pipelines-elastic-tutorials>.

 ## Experimentation